edge-cloud/www.edge-cloud.net/_posts/2013-12-17-openstack-with-vsphere-and-nsx-part1.md

 The Gateway nodes as well as the service nodes need to be made aware of the controller cluster.

-On both nodes this is done with the command `add switch manager &#60;IP address of a controller node&#62;`:
+On both nodes this is done with the command `add switch manager <IP address of a controller node>`:

 <pre>nsxg-l-01a # add switch manager 192.168.110.152
 Waiting for the manager CA certificate to synchronize...